ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    Oops!!
 Looks like the Connection to the backend is failing.
 Time to add a backend
    ```

    Run `ibmcloud code-engine application get -n frontend` command to see the details of the application.
 You should see details like the age of the application, the URL to access the application, a Console URL to access your application configuration, and various revisions and routing for your application.
-Since you only have one revision, you should see that 100% of the traffic is going to the @latest revision.
+Since you only have one revision, you should see that 100% of the traffic is going to the latest revision.
    {:tip}

 1. For secured browsing, you can also browse the application with `HTTPS`.